py-bbn

 List of minimal mediators.

-get_observation_evidences(evidences: Dict[Any, str]) Dict[Any, DataFrame]
+get_observation_evidences(evidences: dict[Any, str]) dict[Any, DataFrame]

 Create observation evidences via key-value pairs.
 Easier to work with.